SF Symbols 4 variable colors

 , .circle

-rendering by default, if you didn’t specify a rendering mode.
-New this year is Automatic Rendering, which will define a preferred rendering mode for each symbol, that is made to fit each symbol’s unique characteristic.
+rendering, which defines a preferred rendering mode for each symbol, that is made to fit each symbol’s unique characteristic.

-value for the wi-fi symbol will cause it to colorize half of the wifi beams.
-This is great for indicating e.g. signal strength.
-Symbols may use the value in any way that fits the symbol, or ignore it altogether.
+This is great for indicating e.g. signal strength, progress, etc. Symbols may use the value in any way that fits the symbol, or ignore it altogether.

 You can easily define a variable value when you create your symbol instance, for instance: